zotrick/Pneumonia_classification_Xception/README.md

 * Performing Random Undersampling to balance the training data.
 * Hold-out 80-20 for as validation method.
 * Cost Sensitive learning with weights [5.0, 0.5] respectively.

+# Results
+We have published a paper with first version of this work.
+Luján-García JE, Yáñez-Márquez C, Villuendas-Rey Y, Camacho-Nieto O. A Transfer Learning Method for Pneumonia Classification and Visualization.
+Applied Sciences.
+2020; 10(8):2908. https://doi.org/10.3390/app10082908